qualityshepherd/brine/posts/southern_coast.md

 **0203 Druid's Aviary** On a mountain plateau, an aviary of stone and weathered wood blends seamlessly into the landscape.
 Rare birds perch—dozens shift between forms, others carry voices from afar.
 Druidic caretakers tend to them, and are hostile to outsiders.

 **0204 Dead Messenger** A horse pulls a body toward fresh grass, its foot caught in the stirrup.
 A young messenger—scarlet hat askew—is dead.
-A letter with an unbroken wax seal peeks from his bag—addressed to **Uwin**.
+A letter with an unbroken wax seal peeks from his bag, addressed to **Uwin**.
 The old paint horse, Buttercup, grazes nervously, ready to bolt.

 > The letter reads: "Now that you've gone, it's all rum and sad luck dames.
 I don't even care if they miss me; I never remember their names.
 I wonder where you are and find myself whispering your name.
 They say if you get far enough away, you can always come back home.
 Meet me at Number 7 and ask for Blind Jane".